oslabs-beta/dangoDB/README.md

 * @param queryObject - The query used to find matching document, using id.
 * @param options [optional]
 * @param callback [optional]
-* @returns the document matched and removed
+* @returns the document matched and removed.
 */
 ```